ant-design/pro-editor/docs/guide/data-management.en-US.md

 └── store.ts
 ```

-Although the directory structure of this data flow seems complex, with the modularization and fractal architecture, we can easily find the corresponding modules and maintain new features and iterations with ease.
+Although the directory structure of this data flow seems complex, with the modularization of slices and fractal architecture, it becomes easy to locate the corresponding modules, making it easy to maintain and add new features.

 ## Best Practices for Directory Structure in Editor Scenarios

 In the editor scenario, we should assume that it will eventually evolve into a high-complexity data flow.
-Therefore, from the beginning, we should split the data flow into slices in the directory structure, where each slice should be an independent module containing its own initState, action, reducer, and selector.
+Therefore, from the beginning, the directory structure should be split into slices, with each slice being an independent module containing its own initState, action, reducer, and selector.

 ```bash
 editorStore